badking01/test/CHINA_SESSION_CONTROL.md

 modern fashion silhouettes
 ```

-Court officials should wear formal headwear.
+Court officials should wear formal headwear appropriate to the active era.

-Commoners should use rough topknots, tied hair, or cloth headwraps.
+Commoners should use era-appropriate rough tied hair, topknots, or cloth headwraps.

-Scholars and bureaucrats should use restrained topknots, cloth caps, or official caps according to role and era.
+Scholars and bureaucrats should use restrained era-appropriate hair/headwear according to role and active era.

 ### China Session Object Bank